 As we all know, there's room in even the smallest hut.
 This also applies to kitchens.

 Do you love your new home, but the kitchen is small?
-The good news is: Even if you are planning a small kitchen, creative solutions, stylish designs and sophisticated technology are available to you.
-Instead of the typical row of base and wall units or a pantry kitchen, an airy, open-plan design can also be realised.
+The good news is: even if you are planning a small kitchen, creative solutions, stylish designs and sophisticated technology are available to you.
+Instead of the typical row of base and wall units or a pantry kitchen, you can also realise an airy, open-plan design.

-Precise planning is essential to make optimum use of a space of just a few square metres.
-Measure the area precisely and mark the power and water connections.
-You need this data to determine where the sink, dishwasher and cooker will be installed.
+In order to make optimum use of a space of just a few square metres, precise planning is essential.
+Measure the area precisely and mark out the power and water connections.
+You will need this data to determine where the sink, dishwasher and cooker are to be installed.

-Important: Also note the room height to allow tall units and wall units to reach the ceiling.
+Important: Also make a note of the room height to allow tall units and wall units to reach the ceiling.

-Make sure that the sink, hob and fridge are as close together as possible.
-You should provide at least 60 centimetres of space in depth for the worktop.
+Make sure that the sink, cooker and fridge are as close together as possible.
+You should allow at least 60 centimetres in depth for the worktop.

-Tip: It may make sense to relocate the connections to make even better use of the available space.
+Tip: It can be useful to relocate the connections, to make even better use of the available space.
 It is best to have this job done by professionals.

-Even if you are planning a small kitchen, there are numerous kitchen designs to choose from:
+Even if you are planning a small kitchen, there are numerous kitchen designs available to you:

-Planning a mini-kitchen and aiming high: The room height can be incorporated not only with ceiling-high wardrobes.
+Plan a mini-kitchen and go high: The room height can be incorporated with more than just ceiling-high cabinets.

-It doesn't always have to be the individual solution: Combi appliances such as the steam oven BORA X BO combine several functions and save space in the mini-kitchen.
-Cooktops with integrated extractor make wall-mounted bonnets unnecessary.
-You can then use the free wall space above the hob for a spice rack, for example.
+It doesn't always have to be a single solution: combination appliancessuch as the BORA X BO steam oven combine several functions and save space in the mini-kitchen.
+Coooktops with integrated extractor make wall-mounted bonnets unnecessary.
+The free wall space above the hob can then be used for a spice rack, for example.

-Classic ovens are available in a low compact version, dishwashers in 45 centimetre widths.
+Classic ovens are available in a low compact version, dishwashers are 45 centimetres wide.
 A fridge-freezer combination also saves space compared to individual appliances.

 Maximise the volume of your kitchen cabinets with stacking systems and hooks and organisers on the inside of the doors.
 This means more plates, cups and the like fit on one surface.
 Make clever use of the room height with wall shelves and ceiling hooks.
 Extendable tables and folding chairs disappear in a flash if you need the space for other purposes.